Horner syndrome is a rare condition that affects the nerves to the eye and face.

 - Stroke, tumor, or other damage to a part of the brain called the brainstem

-- Tumor in the top of the lung, between the lungs, and neck
+- Tumor or infection in the top of the lung, between the lungs, and neck

 - Injections or surgery done to interrupt the nerve fibers and relieve pain (sympathectomy)